-The financial plan identifies how much money is available to support the region's surface transportation investments, including transit, highways, local road improvements, system preservation, and demand management goals.
+The financial plan identifies how much money is available to support the region's surface transportation investments, including transit, highways, local road improvements, active transportation system preservation, and demand management goals.
 It also addresses the need for investment in goods movement infrastructure.
-Improving ground access in and around major goods movement facilities and enhancing major highways and public transit are critical to maintaining the health of the Monterey Bay Area's economy.
-The 2040 MTP/SCS calls for various revenue sources for implementing a program of infrastructure improvements to keep freight and people moving.
+Improving ground access in and around major freight facilities and enhancing major highways and public transit are critical to maintaining the health of the Monterey Bay Area's economy.
+The 2045 MTP/SCS calls for various revenue sources for implementing a program of infrastructure improvements to keep people and freight moving.

-The 2040 MTP/SCS includes reasonably available revenue sources to supplement existing transportation dollars.
-The Monterey Bay Area's financially constrained plan includes a core revenue forecast of existing local, state, and federal sources along with funding sources that are reasonably available over the time horizon of the 2040 MTP/SCS.
+The 2045 MTP/SCS includes reasonably available revenue sources to supplement existing transportation dollars.
+The Monterey Bay Area's financially constrained plan includes a core revenue forecast of existing local, state, and federal sources along with funding sources that are reasonably available over the time horizon of the 2045 MTP/SCS.
 The financial plan also includes action steps to obtain the revenues necessary for implementing the region's transportation vision.